utdata/icj-class/resources/start-a-project.md

 ## A very detailed version of starting a new project

 This is the same as above, but with more detail, description and visuals.
+There is also this [screencast of the complete project setup](https://drive.google.com/file/d/1qdL7BS6wtk14Rise5YO9MTW9FLvyRw-k/view?usp=sharing) for a local project including README, gitignore, initializing git, creating a Github repo and connecting it to your local project.

 ### Create your project folder